bethsmith0623/SEI-CC_4/work/w07/d5/04-django-intro.md

 <img src="https://i.imgur.com/1fFg7lz.png">

-The quirky thing about a Django is how it names its high-level components.
+The quirky thing about Django is how it names its high-level components.

 What we think of as a web **application**, Django calls a **project**.